How to Become a Book Cover Designer: the Master Guide

 The majority of designers have only completed a Bachelor's degree, mentioning that the most valuable training came from having the opportunity to do book design work in-house, where they were trained by very experienced designers; as with this type of work, you absolutely learn by doing.

+So this is the most important piece of advice that our professional book cover designers can give you: keep learning and keep going.
 For instance, designer Patrick Knowles’s first job was working as a freelancer for a British children’s non-fiction publisher.
 He says, “It was pretty hands-on in those days pre-computer (what?!!!!), so we used magic markers for visualising and ordered up rub-down transfers for mocking up covers for book fairs like Bologna and Frankfurt.
 Doing everything by hand was good experience as it taught me a lot about using my drawing skills to visualise quickly.
 Nowadays I nearly always start with pencil ideas before going to the computer.”

 Furthermore, most successful design careers don’t start immediately by hitting the ground running.

-After graduating with an Art History degree, designer Caroline Teagle wasn’t sure what she wanted to do for work.
+After graduating with an Art History degree, Caroline Teagle wasn’t sure what she wanted to do for work.
 She says, “Shortly after relocating [to New York City] from Charleston, South Carolina I was hired for an administrative assistant position in the cover art department of Doubleday, a division of Random House.
 It was there that I first became acquainted with the idea of becoming a professional book cover designer.
 I've always loved reading and literature, so it felt like a great chance to merge that interest with my visual skills.”

 Becoming a book cover designer takes a lot of work, but the results are rewarding.
 Don’t be afraid to put yourself and your work out there, be confident in what you can do, and let your skills speak for themselves.